Skip to content

 How is a black box installed?

-You can either install the device yourself or have it professionally fitted – depending on what your insurance provider offers.
+You can either install the device yourself or have it professionally fitted.
+This is sometimes arranged by your insurance provider.

-• Self-installed black box – you’ll be sent a small device to plug into your car’s diagnostics port or cigarette lighter.
+• Self-installed black box – you’ll be sent a small device to plug into your car’s diagnostics port or power outlet.
 You may need to pair it with a mobile phone app.

 • Smartphone app – some insurance providers offer a telematics app that uses your smartphone’s GPS to gather data about your driving.
 You won’t need to have a device installed.